bleargh45/Template-Plugin-NoFollow/README.md

 # DESCRIPTION

-`Template::Plugin::NoFollow` is a filter plugin for TT, which adds `rel="nofollow"` to all HTML links found in the filtered text.
+`Template::Plugin::NoFollow` is a filter plugin for [Template::Toolkit](https://metacpan.org/pod/Template%3A%3AToolkit), which adds `rel="nofollow"` to all HTML links found in the filtered text.

 Through the use of the `allow` option, you can specify URLs that are _not_ marked as `rel="nofollow"`.
 This can be used to set up a filter that leaves